When to visit the vet?

-Myocardial tumors, also known as heart muscle tumors, are abnormal growths in the heart muscle tissue of dogs.
+Myocardial tumors, also called heart muscle tumors, are abnormal growths in the heart muscle tissue of dogs.
 These tumors can be benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. and vary in their growth rate and their effects on heart function.
+Malignant tumors can cause serious health problems in dogs and cats. and vary in their growth rate and effects on heart function.

 The most important facts at a glance

-Myocardial tumors in dogs are rare but serious conditions that affect the heart muscle.
-These tumors can originate primarily in the heart or reach it secondarily through metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Myocardial tumors in dogs are rare but serious diseases that affect the heart muscle.
+These tumors can arise primarily in the heart or reach it secondarily through metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. from other parts of the body.
-The exact causes are unclear, but genetic factors, environmental conditions, and possibly chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory conditions play a role.
-Symptoms include cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
-Arrhythmias can be harmless or a sign of serious heart problems., cough, reduced exercise tolerance, and in severe cases, respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress or cardiovascular collapse.
+The exact causes are unclear; however, genetic factors, environmental conditions, and possibly chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation play a role.
+Symptoms include cardiac arrhythmias, cough, reduced exercise tolerance, and in severe cases, shortness of breath or cardiovascular collapse.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made through clinical examinations and imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and X-rays, supplemented by ECGs and possibly biopsies.
+It is the first step in the management and treatment of patients. is made through clinical examinations and imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions., supplemented by ECGs and possibly biopsies.

 Treatment depends on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. type, size, and the dog’s health.
+Tumors can develop in any part of the body and affect various functions. type, size, and the dog’s health condition.
 Options include surgery, chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells., and radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue., although tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. removal is often complicated.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue., although removal of a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. is often complicated.
 Symptomatic support to improve heart function may also be necessary.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. varies greatly, with benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors offering better prospects than malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. ones.
 Without treatment, myocardial tumors can quickly lead to heart failure, and even with treatment, life expectancy is often limited.

 Causes

 A dog’s heart consists of four chambers: two atria and two ventricles.
 The heart muscle, also called the myocardiumThe myocardium is the heart muscle itself, responsible for the heart's contraction, which enables blood circulation in the body.
 Diseases of the myocardium can impair the heart's pumping function., is responsible for pumping blood through the body.
-A disruption in this system, such as that caused by the presence of a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+A disruption in this system, such as that caused by the appearance of a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions., can impair the efficiency of the heartbeat and lead to a variety of cardiovascular problems.

 Symptoms